Hook turn: Denmark

 In Denmark, a hook turn is mandatory for cyclists.
 Denmark drives on the right and cyclists wishing to make a left turn must first proceed through the intersection to the opposite side of the perpendicular street, then make the turn from the new destination.
 To avoid conflicts with cars turning right, a cyclist wishing to make a left turn is - if a car lane is expressly marked as "right turn only" allowed to place himself on the left side of that lane.

+Japan

+A Japanese sign directing motorized bicycles to make a two-stage right turn.

+Hook turns are known as two-stage right turns (ni-dankai usetsu 二段階右折) in Japan, where they were mandated for all vehicles and animals on public roads from 1920 until 1947.
+They were re-instituted for certain light vehicles in 1960 and remain mandatory for bicycles and motorized bicycles (including motor scooters under 50cc), unless a road sign or police officer directs otherwise.

+A Japanese sign prohibiting motorized bicycles from making two-stage turns.

+Some Japanese intersections are equipped with dedicated shoulders or traffic signals for two-stage right turns, while some have signage directing motorized bicycles to make right turns like ordinary automobiles (while regular bicycles are still required to make two-stage right turns).

 New Zealand

 In New Zealand, hook turns are occasionally marked on roads and used by cyclists.
 Notably in Wellington, such as at Lambton Quay, Bowen St, and Whitmore St intersection, near The Beehive.